sneakyflint/crossSeeder/README.md

 ## Cross Seeder

-This program will use Radarr to find movies currently downloaded and search through each of your indexers setup in radarr for similar matching torrents.
-It does this by looking at the torrent sizes and adding torrent close to your downloaded torrent size.
-Afterwards, youcan review the torrent added to rename, delete, or start torrent found.
+This program will use Radarr to find movies currently downloaded and search through each of your indexers setup in Radarr for similar matching torrents.
+It does this by looking at the torrent sizes and adding torrents close to your downloaded torrent size.
+Afterwards, you can review the torrent added to rename, delete, or start torrent found.

 This program will find all your indexers and save the current settings as it disables them one by one when checking.
 You first need to make sure to save your indexer settings by running `npm run save` BEFORE running `npm start`.
 The program will attempt to restore your saved indexer setings but if for some reason it doesn't you can restore them manually with `npm run restore`.